sparkfun/SparkFun_Qwiic_XM125_Arduino_Library/README.md

 > [!NOTE]
 >
-> If upgrading from using Version 1.* of this library, some changes are required before moving to Version 2.0+.
+> If upgrading from **Version 1** of this library, some changes are required before moving to **Version 2.0+**.
 The detals of this are outlined in the section titled [Upgrading to Version 2 from Version 1](#upgrading-to-version-2-from-version-1) later in this document.

 ## Functionality